Privacy-Preserving and Efficient Verification of the Outcome in Genome-Wide Association Studies

-Our main goal is to develop a privacy-preserving and efficient verification tool for non-malicious researchers and research followers (i.e., verifiers), so that the researchers can have their results validated and adopted (by the verifiers or the research community) in a fast, privacy-preserving, and efficient way. \bl{Due to computational errors during GWAS or errors during the quality control (QC) steps~\cite{zuvich2011pitfalls,turner2011quality} (as described in Section~\ref{sec:genomic_background}), the researcher may unintentionally provide wrong results as the output of the research (GWAS).} In this work we mostly focus on miscalculations and discuss how to handle errors during QC in Section~\ref{sec:qc}.
+\textbf{Researcher.} We assume an honest researcher that uses a legitimate dataset, rather than intentionally using a wrong/fake dataset.
+There is a huge incentive for the researcher to use a legitimate dataset (as will be discussed in Section~\ref{sec:limitations}).
+Our main goal is to develop a privacy-preserving and efficient verification tool for non-malicious researchers and research followers (i.e., verifiers), so that the researchers can have their results validated and adopted (by the verifiers or the research community) in a fast, privacy-preserving, and efficient way.
+Due to computational errors during GWAS or errors during the quality control (QC) steps~\cite{zuvich2011pitfalls,turner2011quality} (as described in Section~\ref{sec:genomic_background}), the researcher may unintentionally provide wrong results as the output of the research (GWAS).
+In this work we mostly focus on miscalculations done by the researcher during GWAS and discuss how to handle errors during QC in Section~\ref{sec:qc}.
 Due to such miscalculations, the researcher may unintentionally oversell (e.g., provide IDs of some weakly associated attributes along with strong statistics for such attributes) or undersell (e.g., provide the IDs of strongly associated attributes, but provide the statistics of some other attributes) the research results.
 Among these scenarios, the most harmful one is overselling the results due to miscalculations, since it may lead other researchers misuse reported strong associations in critical tasks (e,g., personalized medicine).
 Therefore, if the research reveals some new, strong associations with the considered trait, the verifier will most likely want to validate them before using in their research study.